arthurpeter/CopyDocx/README.md

-# CopyDocx
+CopyDocx

-## A platform to share text or zip files within your devices or with your friends.
+# A platform to share text or small files within your devices or with your friends.